Carlos1Costa/gameboy-examples/README.md

 # Prepare the Linux enviromment

-**Before anything**: Download and install VSCode for your Linux distribution. https://code.visualstudio.com/
+**Before anything**: Download and install VSCode for your Linux distribution https://code.visualstudio.com/

 Then you need to install some dependencies: SDCC (with its libraries), GNU Make, git.

 This can be installed with the following command on Debian / Ubuntu:

     sudo apt install build-essential sdcc sdcc-libraries git